sannae/djangocrm/README.md

 ### About graphics
 * Charts were rendered with [Chart.js](https://www.chartjs.org/docs/latest/)
-* Color palettes are inspired by [this list of color schemes for websites](https://visme.co/blog/website-color-schemes/)
+* Color palettes are inspired by [this list of color schemes for websites](https://visme.co/blog/website-color-schemes/), e.g. n.19 and n.35

 ### About deployment
 * Before deploying, remember to